 Black matpe beans are regarded as one of the most potent and versatile lentils in the family of legumes.
 It is a probiotic ingredient that aids in the development of gut bacteria beneficial to digestion and health.

-Black gram is popular in North India and is used to make tasty Dal Makhani.
+Black gram is popular in North India and is a key ingredient in preparing tasty Dal Makhani.
 Besides that, you can also use it to make South India’s quintessential idli, dosa, vada, papad, and more.
 Split urad dal is also used for tempering.

 Recipes that use Black Matpe beans:

 Field beans, also known as broad beans, fava beans, faba beans, butter beans, and field beans are a member of the Fabaceae family.
 They are highly nutritious and have high protein, fiber, and other essential vitamins and minerals.

 They have a starchy and buttery texture, and delicate flavors and can be used to make dal, stuffed into paranthas, or included in soups and stews.

 Horse Gram, also known as kulthi bean, kollu, kuleeth, hurali, or Madras gram is a legume native to southern Asia.
 It was the staple food for horses and cattle, hence the name horse gram.
 They are small seeds that are red, brown, or black in color and resemble the shape of a curved beak.

 Horse gram is the finest form of protein you can consume if you follow a vegetarian or vegan diet.
 They are low in calories, high in dietary fiber, iron, and calcium, and packed with vitamins, and minerals.
 It is considered a superfood.
 It is often used in stir-fries, curries, salads, and dals.

 - Horse Gram Rasam

 Turkish beans, also known as Moth dal, matki, or dew beans, are drought-resistant legumes.
 These are also available split and de-skinned.
 They have a crunchy texture and sweet-nutty flavor.